The Multi-purpose, “Co-Q 10” (ubiquinone) Works On Many Systems.

-Understanding anatomy and physiology and system biology helps support the rationale for how to determine and prioritize supplement choices.
-Many nutrients affect multiple pathway in the body and ultimately affect many systems.
+Understanding anatomy and physiology and system biology helps support the rationale for how a clinician determines and prioritizes supplement choices.
+Many nutrients affect multiple pathways in the body and ultimately affect many systems.

 Most nutritionists are aware of CoQ 10.
 BUT few of my clients have been told about CoQ10 supplementation by their physician or other providers.
-I recommend CoQ10 supplementation for certain people because it may lower certain health risks and most of my clients who take it, feel better.
+I recommend CoQ10 supplementation for certain people because it may lower certain health risks.
+Many of my clients who take it, feel better.

-The majority of my clients who take CoQ 10, with only a few exceptions, notice a difference in their energy level vs. when they are not taking it.
+Those who do feel better, notice a difference in their energy level vs. when they are not taking it.

 This change in energy is not like that attained from a stimulant such as caffeine, but a more homeostatic energy change.